keithalewis/math/um0.md

-There has been considerable progress since the latter two of Fischer Black, Myron Scholes, and Robert Merton III won Nobel Prizes for their theory of how to value options.
-However, there are still fundamental problems their mathematical theory did not address.
+There has been considerable progress since the latter two of Fischer Black, Myron Scholes, and Robert Merton III won Nobel Prizes for their theory of option pricing.
+However, there are fundamental problems their mathematical theory did not address.
-They won the Nobel Prize in economics for figuring out it is not necessary to estimate the growth rate of a stock to value an option.
-There are still Nobel prizes to be awarded.
 What volatiltiy should be used for valuing an option?
 After putting on a hedge, when should that be adjusted?
 How well will a hedging strategy perform?

-This note proposes a rigorous mathematical framework to begin addressing these problems.
+This note does not solve these problems.
+It proposes a rigorous mathematical framework to allow for quantitative discussions.
 We use stochastic processes to model market instrument prices and cash flows but have no need for Brownian motion, much less Ito processes.
 Only familiarity with vector spaces and linear transformations is required.
-The Fundamental Theorem of Asset Pricing shows arbitrage-free models admit a positive measure that can be used to value derivatives involving market instruments, as first pointed out by Stephen Ross.
+The Fundamental Theorem of Asset Pricing shows arbitrage-free models admit a positive measure that can be used to value derivatives, as first pointed out by Stephen Ross.
-The initial hedge is the derivative of the value with respect to initial prices.
+The hedge is the derivative of the value with respect to prices.
 Any positive measure divided by its total mass, if finite, is a "probability" measure, however the FTAP is a purely geometric result.
-The "risk-neutral probability" of the measure is only marginally useful for the difficult problem of calculating real world probabilities needed for managing risk.
+The "risk-neutral probability measure" is only marginally useful for the difficult problem of calculating real world probabilities needed for managing risk.

 ## Background

-When a mathematical model in Physics does not agree with observation it is time to come up with a new model.
-This does not seem to be the case in Mathematical Finance.
+When a mathematical model in physics does not agree with observation it is time to come up with a new model.
+This does not seem to be the case in mathematical finance.
 Toward the end of the 19th century physicists seemed to think Newton's program had been successfully carried out and it was just a matter of adding decimal places to physical constants.

-The ultraviolet catastrophe could not be explained using that theory.
-Heating up a black body should result in unbounded energy being emitted.
+The ultraviolet catastrophe could not be explained using that theory: heating up a black body should result in unbounded energy being emitted.
 This led Max Plank in 1900 to postulate electromagnetic radiation might only be emitted in integer multiples of the Planck constant to fit observed data.